OrquestraCD/cfn-tf-custom-types/docs/github.md

 ## Configuration

 To configure this resource, you must create an AWS Secrets Manager secret with the name **terraform/github**.
-The below arguments may be included as the key/value or JSON properties in the secret or metadata object:
+The below arguments may be included as the key/value or JSON properties in the secret:

 * `token` - (Optional) This is the GitHub personal access token.
 If `anonymous` is false, `token` is required.